jonalee99/MilliesBot/README.md

 I am using python 3.8.
 Create a virtual environment using python 3.8, then run pip install -r requirements.txt to install all necessary requirements.

+Also, you need to install geckodriver from "https://github.com/mozilla/geckodriver/releases".
+Add it to the path variable too

 Once the environment is installed and activated, you must make 3 edits to the main.py itself.
 1) After creating a milliespottery.com account, copy the value of the "_secure_session_id" into the MILLIES_SECURE_SESSION_ID variable.